dan-v/awslambdaproxy/README.md

 <b>awslambdaproxy</b> is an [AWS Lambda](https://aws.amazon.com/lambda/) powered HTTP(s) proxy.
-It provides a constantly rotating IP address for your web traffic from any region where AWS Lambda is available.
+It provides a constantly rotating IP address for your web traffic from any regions where AWS Lambda is available.
+The goal is to make it harder to track you as a web user.

 ![](/images/overview.gif?raw=true)

+## Benefits
+* HTTP & HTTPS support.
+* No special software required.
+Just configure your system to use an HTTP proxy.
+* Each AWS Lambda region provides 1 IP address that gets rotated roughly every 4 hours.
+That means if you use 10 AWS regions, you'll get 60 unique IPs per day.
+* Configurable IP rotation frequency between multiple regions.
+By default IP will rotate to new region every 10 seconds.
+* Personal "proxy server" not shared with anyone else.
+* Mostly [AWS free tier](https://aws.amazon.com/free/) compatible (see FAQ below)

 ## How it works
 At a high level, awslambdaproxy proxies HTTP(s) traffic through AWS Lambda regional endpoints.
-To do this, awslambdaproxy is setup on a publicly accessible host (e.g. EC2 instance) and it handles creating Lambda resources, in the regions specified, that run a simple HTTP proxy ([elazarl/goproxy](https://github.com/elazarl/goproxy)).
+To do this, awslambdaproxy is setup on a publicly accessible host (e.g. EC2 instance) and it handles creating Lambda resources that run a simple HTTP proxy ([elazarl/goproxy](https://github.com/elazarl/goproxy)).
 Since Lambda does not allow you to bind ports in your executing functions, the HTTP proxy is bound to a unix socket and a reverse tunnel is established from the Lambda function to port 8081 on the host running awslambdaproxy.
 Once a tunnel connection is established, all user web traffic is forwarded from port 8080 through this HTTP proxy.
 Lambda functions have a max execution time of 5 minutes, so there is a goroutine that continuously executes Lambda functions at a constant frequency to ensure there is always a live tunnel in place.
 If multiple regions are specified, user HTTP traffic will be routed in a round robin fashion across these regions.

 ![](/images/how-it-works.png?raw=true)